kubesphere/website/content/zh/docs/installing-on-linux/public-cloud/kubesphere-on-qingcloud-instance.md

 chmod +x kk
 ```

-Then create an example configuration file with default configurations.
-Here we use Kubernetes v1.17.9 as an example.
+Create an example configuration file with default configurations.
+Here Kubernetes v1.17.9 is used as an example.

 ```bash
 ./kk create config --with-kubesphere v3.0.0 --with-kubernetes v1.17.9
 ```

+{{< notice note >}}

-> Tip: These Kubernetes versions have been fully tested with KubeSphere: *v1.15.12*, *v1.16.13*, *v1.17.9* (default), *v1.18.6*.
+These Kubernetes versions have been fully tested with KubeSphere: v1.15.12, v1.16.13, v1.17.9 (default), and v1.18.6.

+{{</ notice >}}

 ### Cluster Node Planning